daitj/monado-flatpak/README.md

 # Disclaimer

 This has only been tested on my atomic Fedora 40 desktop!
-I have not attempted to use this with both Nvidia or Intel graphics cards!
+I have not attempted to use this with either Nvidia or Intel graphics cards due to not owning either.
 For any Nvidia or Intel users, YMMV.

+This is also very much tailored to my system.
+For your own system, some liberties may need to be taken.

 # Install